Nutriadmin/hipaa-training/source/sections/your-summary-HIPAA-responsibilities/key-contracts-and-roles.md

 NutriAdmin has a Security Officer and Privacy Officer appointed to assist in maintaining and enforcing safeguards towards compliance.

-**The Privacy officer for NutriAdmin, is Magda Sternik**.
-You all have access to her email and phone number through our internal directory.
-Under this role, her responsibilities are to:
+**The Privacy officer for NutriAdmin, is Diego Oliveira Sanchez**.
+You all have access to his email and phone number through our internal directory.
+Under this role, his responsibilities are to:

 - Assist with compliance and security training for workforce members, assuring organization remains in compliance with evolving compliance rules, and helping the Security Officer in his responsibilities.
 - Assist in the administration and oversight of business associate agreements.